 Open a pack of heirloom seeds and potential life comes spilling out.
-If you are in the habit of collecting your own seeds, then you know just how abundant these things are and at what little cost they come.
-However, even for the standard punter, a pack of seeds offers the best value and knowing how to use those seeds is an essential skill.
+If you are in the habit of collecting your own seeds, then you know just how abundant they are and at what little cost they come.
+A pack of seeds offers the best value and opens up a far greater catalogue of plants and varieties....so knowing how to use them is an essential skill.

-Select seeds based on what is in season, type of light the plants will receive, and what you like to eat.
-For example, I like to eat lots of leafy greens and they seem to do pretty well in my dark and boggy yard.
-If you don't know what to grow, have a look over the neighbors fence or even ask them what they recommend.
+Select seeds based on what is in season, type of light the plants will receive and what you like to eat.
+If you don't know what to grow, have a look over the neighbour's fence or chat to the local patch master on your street.
+Every street has one.
+I often pass by mine on the way to dropping the kids off at school.
+My patch master has taught me that tomatillos love Melbourne and how to grow rocket like a climbing plant.
 If you prefer a less invasive approach, seed packaging will generally describe the ideal environment for the plant in question.

 Once you've settled on what to plant, it then becomes a question of where and how.
-Again, a little research and experimentation will help to determine which seeds to sew directly into the patch and which to propogate in trays.
-The same goes for planting location.
-We do, however, have some rules of thumb:
+Here are a few basic rules that will help you determine the best method;

 Soak seeds with a hard coating (beans, peas, nasturtium, etc...) overnight.
 This accelerates germination and improves the probability that your seed will, in fact, yield a plant.
 Drain the water into your garden and plant the seeds to their prescribed depth.
 This method works so well that drained seeds left in a jar will sprout all by themselves!